Avril Haines

-Avril Danica Haines (born August 27, 1969) is an American lawyer who served as the seventh Director of National Intelligence in the Biden administration.
+Avril Danica Haines (born August 27, 1969) is an American lawyer who served as the Director of National Intelligence in the Biden administration.
 She is the first woman to serve in this role.
 A member of the Democratic Party, she previously served as Deputy National Security Advisor and deputy director of the Central Intelligence Agency (CIA) in the Obama administration.
 Prior to her appointment to the CIA, she was deputy counsel to the President for national security affairs.
+On June 11, 2026, the Carnegie Endowment for International Peace announced that she would succeed Justice Mariano-Florentino Cuéllar as president of the Carnegie Endowment for International Peace, beginning in September 2026.

 Early life and education

 Haines was born in New York City on August 27, 1969, to Adrian Rappin (née Adrienne Rappaport) and Thomas H. Haines.
 She grew up on the Upper West Side of Manhattan.
 Haines' mother, a painter, was Jewish.
 When Haines was 10, her mother developed chronic obstructive pulmonary disease and contracted avian tuberculosis; Haines and her father nursed Adrian in a home ICU until her death when Haines was 15 years old.
 Her father, Thomas H. Haines, was a biochemist who graduated with a PhD from Rutgers University and helped in the formation of the CUNY School of Medicine, where he served as the chair of the biochemistry department.

 After graduating from Hunter College High School, Haines moved to Japan for a year, where she enrolled at the Kodokan, an elite judo institute in Tokyo.
 In 1988, she enrolled in the University of Chicago where she studied physics.
-While attending the University of Chicago, she worked repairing car engines at a mechanic shop in Hyde Park.
+While attending the University of Chicago, she worked repairing car engines at an automobile repair shop in Hyde Park.
 In 1991 she took up flying lessons at the Princeton Airport outside Rocky Hill, New Jersey, where she met her future husband, David Davighi.
-She graduated with a B.A. in physics in 1992.
+She graduated with an AB in physics in 1992.

 In 1992, Haines moved to Baltimore, and enrolled as a doctoral student in physics at Johns Hopkins University.
 However, later that year, she dropped out and with her future husband purchased a bar in Fell's Point, Baltimore, which had been seized in a drug raid; they turned the location into an independent bookstore and café.
 She named the store Adrian's Book Cafe, after her late mother; Adrian's realistic oil paintings filled the store.
 The bookstore won City Papers "Best Independent Bookstore" in 1997 and was known for having an unusual collection of literary offerings, local writers, and small press publications.
 Adrian's hosted a number of literary readings, including erotica readings, which became a media focus when she was appointed by President Barack Obama to be the deputy director of the CIA.
 She served as the president of the Fell's Point Business Association until 1998.

 In 1998, she enrolled at the Georgetown University Law Center, receiving her J.D. in 2001.